NicolasVidal-Ch/Internal-Positioning/README.md

 - Now go to "/etc/crontab" with a text editor (nano, vim or other) and enter the following command:

-"@reboot root sh /etc/'path of the lauch script.sh'"
+"@reboot root sh /etc/'path of the launch script.sh'"

 - The first step of our configuration for Rpi's is complete.